babel/generator-babel-boilerplate/README.md

 #### What Babel features are supported?

 Nearly all Babel features *should* be supported by this boilerplate.

+If you're using certain experimental features, like class properties, async-await, types, or decorators, then you'll need to install [babel-eslint](https://github.com/babel/babel-eslint) to use as the parser for ESLint.

-If you find a feature that is throwing an error when you use it, follow these steps:
+If you're still getting an error, follow these steps:

 1. Double check to make sure that you're not typoing the new syntax ;)
-2. Determine what task is failing (for instance, is it JSCS?)
+2. Determine what task is failing (for instance, is it ESLint?)
 3. Check that project's issue tracker to see if it is a known issue
 4. If it isn't, then open an issue here

-Because of the fact that dependencies of this boilerplate, such as JSCS, are maintained by a team separate from Babel, there may be a delay between when a new feature is added to Babel and when those other libraries add support for it.
+Because of the fact that dependencies of this boilerplate, such as ESLint, are maintained by a team separate from Babel, there may be a delay between when a new feature is added to Babel and when those other libraries add support for it.

 #### When should I consider using this boilerplate?